 We all have our dreams of large country kitchens and open-plan spaces.
 Yet in reality, our kitchens never feel quite big enough for our needs.
 If you don’t have room to host huge dinner parties, it doesn’t mean you can’t design a kitchen that’s the envy of house guests and meets all your day-to-day needs too.

 Designing a functional and beautiful small kitchen space comes down to the details.
 This requires a little clever forward-planning.
 Even if you live in a small house, you can still create your dream kitchen.
-If you’re planning a kitchen remodeling project to redesign your small kitchen space, we’ve got some essential food for thought as your starting point.
+If you’re planning a kitchen remodelling project to redesign your small kitchen space, we’ve got some essential food for thought as your starting point.
 Here are our small kitchen design ideas.

 Double-function appliances and furniture also fit well in with minimalist kitchen design.
 The minimalist lifestyle offers a way for small kitchens to be more compact and free of clutter.
 Minimalism does not mean doing away with all your possessions, if that’s what you’re thinking.
 It does, however entail that you pare down with purpose and create a calming environment.
 Check out our tips on how to create a minimalist kitchen for more inspiration.

 There are plenty of clever interior design tricks you can incorporate into your kitchen decor to give the illusion of more space in a small kitchen.
 Try using reflective surfaces in your kitchen design – this doesn’t have to mean mirrors.
 In fact, anything from stainless steel appliances to a high-gloss finish on your cabinets could add a little extra light.
-And of course, opting for light colors such as shades of white, or light blues can make any space feel lighter and larger than it actually is.
+And of course, opting for light colors such as shades of white or light blues can make any space feel lighter and larger than it actually is.
 Check out our post on how to create a brighter kitchen for more ideas.

 For all you problem-solvers out there, a small kitchen is the perfect opportunity to get really creative with space.
 For example, the space around your fridge could house additional shelves or cupboards.
 Custom-built corner shelves above your sink could be the solution for housing plates, while the space underneath your kitchen units could house small ‘toe kick’ drawers for items like tea towels.
 Once you start looking, everywhere has storage potential.